ZloVechno/academic-search/README.md

 For each person and for each search engine the program will generate a one thread.
 There is a minute per each task of search timeout.
 Sometimes `Google` engine can **ban** you.
-`Microsoft` engine can generate bad results of searching or do not response for a long time.
+`Microsoft` engine can generate bad results or not respond for a long time.
-In bad result case you will see `NA` results in result tables.
+In case of bad result you will see `NA` results in result tables.